roshanis/10kings/chapter2_alauddin_khilji_final.md

 "You look concerned, commander."

 "You were too close to that breach, my Sultan.
-An arrow, a spear thrust, "
+An arrow, a spear thrust..."

 "A general who won't face the same risks as his men will soon have no men willing to fight."
 He gestured toward the captured fortress.
 "That's what leadership looks like."